Persona 4: Reception

 The game's setting garnered mixed reactions.
 IGN labeled Persona 4 as "a murder mystery set against the backdrop of familiar Persona 3 elements", and while this element adds "an interesting twist" to the dungeon crawl and social simulation gameplay, it also causes the plot to "slow down or suffer".
 Hypers Tim Henderson commended the game for "willfully embellish[ing] absurd urban legends and other ideas with such assured consistency that the resulting whole is unshakabl[y] coherent".
 However, he criticized it for the narrative's sluggish pace and for how he felt the game is "lacking in elaborate set-pieces".
 1UP.com called Persona 4 a "stylish murder mystery", the comparison given being a "small-town Scooby-Doo" adventure.

 The game is also noted for a portion of its story revolving around sexual themes.
 One of the playable characters given attention by reviewers is Kanji, who is considered to be one of the first characters in a mainstream video game to struggle with their sexual orientation, and Atlus has been commended for the inclusion of that character.
 Atlus USA has stated that they left Kanji's sexual preferences ambiguous and up to the player; however, there has been no word from developer Atlus Japan concerning the matter.
 According to Dr. Antonia Levi, author of Samurai from Outer Space: Understanding Japanese Animation, the questioning of Kanji's sexuality in the script is a "comment on homosexuality in a greater Japanese social context", in which "the notion of 'coming out' is seen as undesirable ... as it necessarily involves adopting a confrontational stance against mainstream lifestyles and values".
 Brenda Brathwaite, author of Sex in Video Games, thought it "would have been amazing if they would have made a concrete statement that [Kanji] is gay", but was otherwise "thrilled" with the treatment of the character and the game's representation of his "inner struggles and interactions with friends".

-The PlayStation 4 and Xbox Series X/S of Persona 4 Golden have received "generally favorable reviews", while the Switch version has received "universal acclaim", according to Metacritic.
+The PlayStation 4 and Xbox Series X/S ports of Persona 4 Golden have received "generally favorable reviews", while the Switch version has received "universal acclaim", according to Metacritic.